SCOPE OF THIS CHAPTER

 Parents / Carers

 The parents’ involvement in the assessment will be central to its success.
-At the outset they need to understand how they can contribute to the process and what is expected of them to change in order to improve the outcomes for the child.
+At the outset they need to understand how they can contribute to the process and what needs to change in order to improve the outcomes for the child.
 The assessment process must be open and transparent for the parents.
 However, the process should also challenge parents’ statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.

 All parents or care givers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.